Shunned, Stunned And Left For Dead.

 After talking with Bonnie about what my uncle had disclosed, Bonnie and I decided to accept my mother back into our lives.
 I was very reluctant, but Bonnie wanted our child to have a relationship with both grandmothers while they were still alive.
 With my father having passed away a decade earlier and Bonnie’s father a chronic severe alcoholic, we knew our soon to be born child would not be having a grandfather in their life.

 Once Bonnie and I split up, my mother was so upset I don’t think she ever spoke to Bonnie again.
 With me now living on my own, it would now be my sole responsibility to maintain Stephanie’s relationship with my mother going forward.
 My mother had been diagnosed and was now living with Parkinson’s disease.
-Our mother’s health issues would be the only reason why my brother and I still had each other’s phone numbers.
-Something tells me going forward Stephanie and I will be seeing a lot more of my mother, more than I ever thought I would or I wanted to.
+Our mother’s ongoing health issues would be the only reason why my brother and I still had each other's phone numbers.
+Something tells me going forward Stephanie and I will be seeing a lot more of my mother, a lot more than I ever thought I would or I wanted to.

 Maybe now would be a good time for me to start shunning my own mother.